Felix-Nyarko/Real-Estate-Market-Analysis/README.md

 7. **Properties with parking spaces didn't have direct impact on prices**.
 It is only few areas that had direct relationsip with prices and they are predominantly located in Accra.
 Those areas are Cantonments, Burma Camp, etc.

 # Closing Thoughts
+This project allowed me to combine data cleaning, transformation, and visualization to extract meaningful insights from raw real estate data.
+Power BI helped me turn those findings into clear, interactive dashboards.
+Overall, this experience deepened my understanding of data-driven decision-making, strengthened my analytical skills, and reinforced the importance of storytelling through data.